-Crisis in general practice (UK)
+Crisis in general practice

 In July 2018, GPC wrote to the then-secretary of state for health, Matt Hancock MP, regarding the current crisis facing general practice.
 The letter outlines issues surrounding workload levels, expansion of the general practice and community workforce, technology and prevention, and adequate investment in primary care.
-We urged Mr Hancock to work with the BMA GPC to find a swift resolution to the crisis in general practice.

 Following the development and implementation of a range of national GP workforce initiatives over the last three to four years, we continue to update this resource with helpful guidance and practical support.